 - Viral conjunctivitis is more common than bacterial conjunctivitis.

 - Allergic conjunctivitis had a point prevalence of 6.4% and a lifetime prevalence of 40% in a large population study in the United States from 1988 to 1994.2

 Conjunctivitis is predominately infectious (bacterial or viral) or allergic, and the most common etiologies vary by age.

 - Neonatal conjunctivitis is often caused by Chlamydia trachomatis and Neisseria gonorrhoeae.3

 - Children younger than 6 years are more likely to have a bacterial than viral conjunctivitis (Figure 16-2).
 In the United States, the most common bacterial causes are Haemophilus species and Streptococcus pneumoniae accounting for almost 90% of cases in children.4

 - Children age 6 years or older are more likely to have viral or allergic causes for conjunctivitis.4 Adenovirus is the most common viral cause.

 Unilateral conjunctivitis in a 4-year-old child.
 The child's age and purulent discharge are consistent with a bacterial etiology.
 (Courtesy of Richard P. Usatine, MD.)

 - To distinguish conjunctivitis from other causes of a red eye, ask about pain and check for vision loss.
 Patients with a red eye and intense pain or vision loss that does not clear with blinking are unlikely to have conjunctivitis and should undergo further evaluation.

-- Always ask about contact lens use as this can be a risk factor for ...
+- Always ask about contact lens use as this can be a risk factor for all types of conjunctivitis, ...